Highest Paying Bachelor Degrees 2026: College Majors by Salary

 What is the highest paying college major?

-Petroleum engineering has the highest median starting salary at $100,750 per NACE projections, but computer science and electrical engineering offer better job security and long-term growth.
+Petroleum engineering has the highest projected starting salary at $100,750 per NACE projections, but computer science and electrical engineering offer better job security and long-term growth.
 For a balanced view of starting pay, career volume, and 20-year earnings potential, computer science and computer engineering are the top performers.
 Use our degree ROI calculator to compare specific schools and majors.

 Which college major has the best ROI?